 By Kyle Schnurbusch, Strategy Director

 With many experts suggesting that an economic downturn is looming, it can be unnerving for nonprofit communications and fundraising professionals.
 However, an economic decline can inspire fresh ideas and reinforce the effectiveness of certain communications and fundraising strategies at your organization.
-Here are five strategies to consider in an economic downturn
+Here are five strategies to consider in an economic downturn.

-Some fundraisers have a tendency to pull back their asks during an economic downturn.
+Some organizations have a tendency to pull back their asks during an economic downturn.
 However, statistics show that existing donors still give during these times, and many give more if they’re able.
 With that in mind, it’s a great idea to strengthen your relationship with them.
 Personalizing your fundraising communications to maintain or even upgrade your low and mid-level donors is crucial.
 In your communications, share information about your sustainers giving club for donors not yet members.
 It’s important to consistently express the difference an incremental gift could make to your mission as well.

-It’s a great idea to connect your matching initiative to the timing of a larger fundraising or cause-awareness event (i.e. a national giving day, cause awareness day/month, organization’s anniversary) to make the campaign more meaningful to donors.
+It’s a great idea to connect your matching initiative to the timing of a larger fundraising or cause-awareness event (i.e. a national giving day, cause awareness day/month, or organization’s anniversary) to make the campaign more meaningful to donors.
 Also, make sure the matching campaign is well-supported with communications, and give it an end date to create structure and urgency.

 4. Keep saying “thank you.”

 There’s never a bad time to say “thank you” to your donors.
-Sharing your gratitude for their loyalty to your mission preserves community and could bring joy to donors in a troubling time.
+Sharing your gratitude for their loyalty to your mission preserves community and brings joy to donors in a troubling time.
 You never know what challenges they may be facing, and your appreciation for them goes a long way.